-The fitness and yoga world will never be out of supply of svelte models and teachers with perfectly toned six-pack abs.
+The fitness and yoga world will never be out the f supply of svelte models and teachers with perfectly toned six-pack abs.
 Especially in Asia where many seem to be genetically blessed to be petite and thin.

 But no matter what size you are, the message of the Body Positive movement applies to all.
 Whether you’re a size zero or plus, these yoga teachers and fitness enthusiasts share what being Body Positive means to them and how they embody it in their lives.